-Rugrats was the first show to really get this treatment.
-After the show was brought back from hiatus, and saved from cancellation at the last minute, due to the ratings for the reruns being high and the show was put back into production, it dominated most of the lineup and was running every day, at least four times a day (though in recent times, this is nothing, compared to how SpongeBob is treated).
-This led to Nickelodeon using Klasky-Csupo (the studio behind Rugrats) to produce at least six new shows for the network, including the RugratsSpin-OffAll Grown Up! which was born from another over-hyped special that got Nickelodeon's highest ratings ever at almost twelve million viewers.
+Rugrats was the first Nicktoon to really get this treatment.
+After the show was brought back from hiatus and saved from cancellation at the last minute due to the ratings for the reruns being high, the show was put back into production.
+Thus, it dominated most of the lineup and was running every day, at least four times a day (though in recent times, this is nothing, compared to how SpongeBob is treated).
+This led to Nickelodeon using Klasky-Csupo (the studio behind Rugrats) to produce at least six new shows for the network, including the RugratsSpin-OffAll Grown Up! which was born from another over-hyped special that got Nickelodeon's then-highest ratings ever at almost twelve million viewers.
 Meanwhile, all the other Nicktoons were basically ignored or cancelled outright.
 Though Rugrats was nowhere near as Adored by the Network back then as SpongeBob is now.

 Sponge Bob Square Pants could be the posterchild for the trope.
 Since the show was uncancelled, it runs at least eight times on an average weekday.
 It will often be the first thing they show in the morning and the last thing they show at night, before turning into Nick At Nite, and it's the only show that they run at all different hours of the day to get pre-schoolers, after-school kids, and evening teenager audiences.
 "Special" SpongeBob episodes are hyped up and promoted more often than the regular Nicktoons on the network.
 Some days, it gets more airtime than all the other Nicktoons still on Nickelodeon combined.
 During 2009-2011, repeats get higher ratings than the average that most kids' shows nowadays have.
 Go on TV By The Numbers, look at the top cable ratings for the weeks and check out how many episodes will be there.
 However, ratings for the show have lately dropped, probably due to daily overexposure.